2025 Salary Inflation Calculator Table with Examples

 Inflation occurs when the cost of goods and services increases — not in just one or two categories, but across the economy — and consumers’ buying power decreases.
 As a result, it becomes necessary to earn more just to maintain the same standard of living.

 The Federal Reserve’s target inflation rate is 2% over the long term, and the U.S. hadn’t strayed far from that so-called “sweet spot” for decades — until recently.
-A number of factors can cause inflation to increase to an uncomfortable level, and thanks to a pandemic-related perfect storm (supply chain issues, stimulus payments, soaring gas prices, and an employment rollercoaster), that’s where we are now.
+A number of factors can cause inflation to increase to an uncomfortable level, and thanks to a pandemic-related perfect storm (supply chain issues, stimulus payments, soaring gas prices, and an employment rollercoaster), that’s where America landed a few years ago.

-Still, the U.S. economy isn’t anywhere close to hyperinflation, when prices rise uncontrollably, typically at rates of more than 50% per month.
+Even at that moment, the U.S. economy wasn’t anywhere close to hyperinflation, when prices rise uncontrollably, typically at rates of more than 50% per month.

 How Is Inflation Calculated?